marq24/emacberry.com/gpsl2man.md

 [Jekyll](https://github.com/jekyll/jekyll) I hope it will become easier to participate in the creation process of this manual.
 You will find on top of every page a _<i class="fa-solid fa-pen-to-square"></i>&nbsp;Improve this page_ link that will bring you to the public GitHub repository.

-## Current Limitations
-Please understand, that this documentation is currently (01/2022) WIP.
-I'll do my best in order to update the manual over time - we will see how long I am motivated - the good news is, that everybody has the possibility